Vizaline Provides an Innovative, Valuable Service to Customers

 Scott has a background in business, technology and entrepreneurship.
 He started his own computer networking company while still in college.
 He spent years managing IT networks for a variety of customers.
 And more than 20 years ago, he co-founded a company that conducts remote sensing—using helicopter-mounted cameras and lasers—to create 3D maps.
 Scott’s expertise in remote sensing and geospatial modeling led him to work on projects with electric utilities, the military and the Defense Advanced Research Projects Agency.

-Vizaline brought its first product—“Viza-plat”—to market in April 2014, calling it a “New Way to Visualize Your Legal Descriptions.”
+Vizaline brought its first product—“Viza-plat,” now called “Viza-audit”—to market in April 2014, calling it a “New Way to Visualize Your Legal Descriptions.”

-Already, Vizaline is expanding.
-They employ six people in Mississippi and work with more than 30 banks in five states.
-Banks from another 20 states have expressed interest in their product.
-But the future of this Mississippi-founded and Mississippi-based tech startup is threatened by the Mississippi Board of Licensure for Professional Engineers and Surveyors, simply because the Board members would rather not deal with a little competition.
+Vizaline’s startup was successful.
+They employed six people in Mississippi and worked with more than 30 banks in five states.
+Banks from many other states expressed interest in their product.
+But the future of this Mississippi-founded and Mississippi-based tech startup was threatened by the Mississippi Board of Licensure for Professional Engineers and Surveyors, simply because the Board members would rather not deal with a little competition.

-Mississippi Board of Licensure for Professional Engineers and Surveyors Sues to Shut Down—and Bankrupt—Vizaline and Brent.
+Mississippi Board of Licensure for Professional Engineers and Surveyors Sued to Shut Down—and Bankrupt—Vizaline and Brent

 It did not take long for the Board to take notice of Vizaline.
 In a May 2015 meeting, the Board called on Vizaline to revise its website and make clear that Vizaline’s work product is not intended to be used as a survey.
 Vizaline immediately complied with the Board’s demand.

-The Board’s lawsuit seeks to permanently stop Vizaline from operating in Mississippi and “immediately disgorge themselves” of all fees and compensation earned in the state.
-That is, the government wants to force Vizaline and Brent to repay its customers every dollar it has ever earned in Mississippi, even though Vizaline’s customers have never complained about Vizaline, continue to be satisfied, and want to employ Vizaline’s services in the future.
+The Board’s lawsuit sought to permanently stop Vizaline from operating in Mississippi and “immediately disgorge themselves” of all fees and compensation earned in the state.
+That is, the government wanted to force Vizaline and Brent to repay its customers every dollar it earned in Mississippi, even though Vizaline’s customers never complained about Vizaline, continued to be satisfied, and wanted to continue to employ Vizaline’s services.

-The Board’s lawsuit against Vizaline, if successful, would not only force the tech startup out of the state, it could bankrupt the company.
+The Board’s lawsuit against Vizaline, if successful, would not only have forced the tech startup out of the state, it could have bankrupted the company.

 The First Amendment Protects Vizaline’s Speech

 A series of U.S. Supreme Court cases decided in just the past decade make clear that Vizaline’s “activity” is pure speech protected by the First Amendment.
-First, the Court has made clear that the First Amendment applies where “conduct triggering coverage” of a regulation “consists of communicating a message”—such as providing expert advice.1 Second, the Court has made clear that “the creation and dissemination of information are speech within the meaning of the First Amendment” and that the First Amendment is “implicated when information [a speaker] possesses is subjected to restraints on the way in which the information might be used or disseminated.”2 And third and most recently in the case of NIFLA v.
-Becerra, which was decided in June 2018, the Supreme Court rejected restrictions on “professional speech”—speech made as part of an occupation—which some had treated as a separate category of speech subject to lesser constitutional scrutiny.3
+First, the Court has made clear that the First Amendment applies where “conduct triggering coverage” of a regulation “consists of communicating a message”—such as providing expert advice.
+1

 To be clear, Vizaline does not conduct surveys—it does not establish property boundaries or place survey markers (the absolute reference points used to mark boundaries or triangulate locations in surveying).
 Vizaline’s reports do not purport to be authoritative—they don’t get turned into legal descriptions of property and put into recorded deeds or easements.

 All Vizaline does is use existing public information, legal descriptions of property, to generate new information—a user-friendly visual representation of that information.
 They communicate this information to their bank clients to advise their bank clients about their property portfolios.
 This is speech, fully protected by the First Amendment.
-As the U.S. Supreme Court concluded in its NIFLA opinion from June 2018, that the Board calls this the “practice” of an “occupation” does not change the First Amendment’s protection of Vizaline’s speech.
+As the U.S. Supreme Court concluded in NIFLA, that the Board calls this the “practice” of an “occupation” does not change the First Amendment’s protection of Vizaline’s speech.

 Regulatory Boards Stretch Occupational Licensing Laws to Shut Down Their Competitors